 INNER LIFE MODEL

-The structure through which development is organized, regulated, and integrated over time.
+development is organized, regulated, and integrated over time.

 What begins as method becomes perception.
 What begins as practice becomes a way of being.